SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-hazmat-object-for-class-9-hazardous-goods.md

 ---
-title: Use Hazmat object for Class 9 hazardous goods
+title: Generate hazmat label for Class 9 hazardous goods
 excerpt: >-
   A _hazardous (hazmat) material_ is any substance that poses a risk to health, safety, or property due to its chemical nature.
 These materials can be solids,